johangaw/authentication-lab/README.md

   - The endpoint should return 403 for signed in regular users (not system managers)
   - The manager should be able to change the "security level" of a given user to any value
   - Changes should apply directly without any need for the affected user to sign out
+- As a signed in user, I want to be able to sign everyone out from my account
+  - If the same user has signed in in another browser, that session should be terminated as well